jankatins/python-kafka-postgresql-project/README.md

 ### Step 3: Implement testing and polish
 * [x] Implement unittests with mocks
-* [] Implement an integration test which spins up new local infra, runs a few minutes and then checks that the expected data is in the DB + the same check with failing websites
+* [x] Implement an integration test which spins up new local infra, runs a few loops and then checks that the expected data is in the DB + the same check with failing websites
 * [] Polish the code